nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Consumer Guidance ##
 * Although the expression of full Consultation structure is provided by the specified protocols, it is recognised that many consumers simply want access to the resource referenced by the consultations rather than the Topic or SOAP heading structures.
 Consumers in the category may simply flatten the consultation structure or otherwise extract the resources referenced within the Composition carrying the consultation structure.

-## Information Model ##
-The underlying abstract information model is provided below.

 ## Consumer Cautions ##

 * A consumer making Consultation oriented queries only **must not** expect to obtain all items in the patient record